 Having the MTHFR SNP is actually very common – approximately 35-45% of the population have one SNP (heterozygous) and about 10% of the population have two SNP variations (homozygous).

-When couples see me for preconception care or fertility related issues, amongst the usual fertility related blood tests, I might also suggest a DNA/ Genomic test which will include the above mentioned MRHFR C677T and A1298C MTHFR variants as well as other fertility related variants to help me uncover the possible causes behind fertility issues.
-These results will help me tailor a personalised programme to meet their specific needs.
+When couples see me for preconception care or fertility related issues, amongst the usual fertility related blood tests, I might also suggest a DNA/ Genomic test which will include the above mentioned MRHFR C677T and A1298C MTHFR variant tests as well as other fertility related variants to help me uncover the possible causes behind fertility issues.
+These results will help me tailor a personalised program to meet their specific needs.

 Joanne Lipinski – Fertility Naturopath Melbourne